Find Affordable College Courses

 9 Yearly Graduations

 Franklin University is the 13th most popular school in the nation for students seeking a doctor's degree in health care management.
 Each year, around 5,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $16,080 per year.
-The health care management program at Franklin University awarded 9 doctor's degrees during the 2020-2021 school year.
-About 78% of this group were women, and 22% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,552 per year, while in-state graduate students, on average, pay $12,060 per year.
+During the most recent year for which we have data, 9 people received their doctor's degree in health care management from Franklin University.
+About 73% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #14